-Blinking is a voluntary or reflexive rapid closing and opening of the eyelids that lasts for less than a second but may take a few seconds.
-Tearing is one of the essential functions of the eyes, which aids in distributing tears and clearing the eyes’ surface from any irritants.
-Blinking is also important in maintaining the moisture and health of the eyes.
+Blinking is a voluntary or reflexive rapid closure and opening of the eyelids lasting less than a second but maybe a few seconds.
+Among the main purposes of the eyes is tearing, which helps to distribute tears and clear the surface of any irritants.
+Maintaining the moisture and health of the eyes depends also on blinking.

-The eyelids contain several muscles whereby the two major muscles are the orbicularis oculi muscle responsible for closing the eye and the levator palpebrae superioris which opens the eye.
-Several cranial nerves are involved in blinking but the most important ones are cranial nerve VII which is also known as the facial nerve and cranial nerve V also known as the trigeminal nerve.
-Any injury to these nerves or any disease that affects the nervous system such as a stroke or neurological disorders can interfere with blinking and result in facial paralysis or Bell’s palsy.
+The eyelids include several muscles; two of them are the levator palpebrae superioris, which opens the eye, and the orbicularis oculi muscle in charge of closing the eye.
+Though multiple cranial nerves are involved in blinking, the most important ones are cranial nerve VII, commonly called the face nerve, and cranial nerve V also known as the trigeminal nerve.
+Any damage to these nerves or any illness compromising the nervous system—such as a stroke or neurological diseases—may produce Bell's palsy or facial paralysis and disturb blinking.

 A blink goes through three phases for a single blink.
 The first phase is the closing phase of the eyelid and this action is brought by the contraction of the orbicularis muscle.
 The second phase is longer and occurs when the eyelid is completely shut and lasts for a brief moment.
 The third phase is marked by the relaxation of the orbicularis muscle and the contraction of the levator palpebrae superioris thus reopening the eyelid.
 This entire blink from the time the lid is closed to the time it is opened again takes only 100 to 400 milliseconds.
 It is also useful to compare it with the camera that shoots 1000 frames per second; it can capture only 2 to 8 frames during a blink.